Tomas-Li/ioet-application/README.md

 ---

+## Testing:
+- For executing the tests, run in root level directory: *python -m unittest test.py*
+- All tests are in the same file, and they are divided into 2 sections: Unit-tests & Integration-tests

+---

 ## Extra: DataGenerator
 - The DataGenerator folder, folder which contains its own code, has been created as a way of having more samples for random testing.
 Inside there are two python files that will create random data samples to run with the main code.
 - To run these files just execute them like normal python files.
 The output will go into ./DataGenerator/DataSamples